mdyzma/mdyzma.github.io/_drafts/2017-07-12-social-media-analysis-part-ii.md

 </div>
 {% endhighlight %}

 Footer part will be also common to all pages.
-It will include some extended information about policies, social media links, site map and other standard "footer content".
-For now it has only simple copyright tag.
-Alongside footer info at the end o the page we will link all necessary JS libraries located in __js__ Jinja code block.
+It will include some extended information about policies, social media links and other standard "footer content".
+Code snippet bellow is just simple copyright tag and two column structure for extended content.

 __/templates/includes/footer.html__